chairraver/hugo-uno/README.md

   the rest.
 * Update the SASS and Bourbon description with actual theme directory (basically removing `assets/` path component)
+* Move the `scss` directory up one level so that `.sass-cache` and the directory itself are not published.
 * Change the `curl` invocation to write the output of the minifying with the `-o` flag.
 The output redirection causes problems on Windows (LF/CR).